elseano/rundown/docs/sections.md

 # Sections

 Sections in Rundown are denoted via `<r section="something"/>` placed inside headings.
+These are the core of how you build out a suite of commands for the CLI.

 For example: